static-dev/spike-optimize/README.md

 </body>
 ```

 Any scripts that webpack processes will be transformed such that the naming is correct if you are using hash naming, and if it has been split into multiple outputs, it will be replaced by multiple script tags.
-So for example, if you had `hashNaming` and `aggressiveSplitting` set to `true`, your result might look like this:
+So for example, if you have `aggressiveSplitting` set to `true`, your result might look like this:

 ```html
 <body>